1) Do I need a referral to see Dr Asif?

 2) What should I expect during my skin check?

 If you only require an opinion on one or two spots, you may not have to undress.
-Breasts and genital areas are not routinely examined but if you have any concerns in those areas, please advise Dr Asif prior to your examination.
+Breasts and genital areas are not routinely examined but if you have any concerns in those areas, please advise Dr Asif before your examination.

 If you have several spots over various areas it is advisable to have a full skin check.
 Please avoid pointing out various moles while you are being examined, as it distracts from conducting a thorough examination.